Ovijitnath/quizepedia-repo/README.md

 This Project's Name is- QUIZEPEDIA

-Project Live Site Link-
+Project Live Site Link- https://quizepedia.netlify.app/

-Bullet Points of the Project
+Bullet Points of the Project----
-.Home is made to show  guidelines and the topics youn want to take participation for quizes which is also in the subjects section
+.Home is made to show  guidelines and the topics you want to take participation for quizes which is also in the subjects section

 .When clicking a subject, related question of that topic will appear on the screen.

 .After Choosing a answer, user will be notified if the answer is right or wrong.

 .By clicking a icon, user will see the correct answer of that question.

 .Blog section is created to show some asked questions answer.

 .About section is created to give some idea why quiz is important in real life.

-.The website is fully responsive
+.The website is fully responsive.

-.User interactive SPA website
+.User interactive SPA website.
 --------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------
 # Getting Started with Create React App